-Because all schools are full site selection, it will not close.
-However, site selection for school-based support staff will close on Friday, June 3.
-At this point, the Staffing Team will identify all remaining vacancies and all remaining eligible staff members.
-The Staffing Team will assign staff members to vacancies.
-Voluntary transfers, rights to return, and rights to follow will not be considered during the school year.
+Site selection for all other eligible school-based support staff will close on June 12th.
+At this point, the Talent Partner Team will identify all remaining vacancies and all remaining eligible staff members.
+The Talent Partner Team will assign staff members to vacancies.